 A large removal lorry arrived at 7am, with two strong guys, who started loading up just as it started snowing.
 The UK weather was having its last laugh!
 Eventually everything was loaded and off it went to to be packed into a shipping container.
 We cleaned through the house and dropped the keys off at the estate agents.
 Then we were off to a hotel near Bristol airport for two nights before our flight.
 As we had sold our cars I had hired one locally but with a drop-off at Bristol airport.

 So we arrived in Fuerteventura late afternoon and went straight to our apartment.
 We immediately felt like we were at home.
-Admittedly, having the apartment already made retiring to the Canary Islands easier.
-We settled into life in Fuerteventura quite easily over the next few weeks.
-Having said that it did feel for a while like we were on holiday rather than living here permanently.
+Admittedly, having the apartment already made retiring to Fuerteventura easier.
+We settled into life here quite easily over the next few weeks.
+Having said that, it did feel for a while like we were on holiday rather than living here permanently.

 We always knew that we would adopt a dog once we were settled but the plan was to wait until we had bought a house.
 Having a dog in an apartment is not ideal.
 Every time he needed to go for a pee it meant I had to take him for a walk.
 That was 6 or 7 times a day.
 He also woke up and wanted to go out when it started to get light.
 I am definitely NOT a morning person but I saw more sunrises during that period than I have ever seen, or wanted to see, in my life.